-In 1813, perhaps influenced by the example of the Quakers who had successfully established their own burial ground in the Gildencroft in 1670, Norwich's small Hebrew Congregation leased a small plot of land in the Gildencroft for use as a cemetery.
-This was the second known Jewish cemetery in the city, succeeding a now lost burial ground in Marinerís Lane, a hillside road off Ber Street to the south of the city centre.
+In 1813, influenced perhaps by the example of the Quakers who had established their own burial ground in the Gildencroft in 1670, Norwich's Hebrew Congregation leased a small plot of land in the Gildencroft for use as a private cemetery.
+The only alternative for non-Anglicans in that era was to bury their dead in Church of England graveyards.
+This was actually the second Jewish cemetery in the city in the post-medieval era, succeeding a now lost burial ground which is thought to have been situated somewhere near Marinerís Lane, the hillside road off Ber Street.

-Interments in the Gildencroft plot ceased in 1854 when a new Burial Act forbad burials in churchyards and cemeteries within the City walls.
-A new Jewish cemetery was opened in the City Cemetery off Bowthorpe Road
+Interments finally ceased in 1854 when The Burial Act prohibited further burials in churchyards and cemeteries located inside the old City boundaries.
+A new Jewish cemetery was established in the City Cemetery near Bowthorpe Road in 1856.

 Henry Levine, The Norwich Hebrew Congregation 1840-1960:

-Plaque at the entrance to the Jewish Cemetery
+Plaque beside the entrance gate to the cemetery on

-Star of David at the rear of the Jewish Cemetery in Talbot Square
+Wall at the rear of the cemetery in Talbot Square.

-The wall shown above is thought to have been built in the 1950s when the council flats of Talbot Square were being built.
-It was demolished by Norwich City Council's Property Services Department in 2008, after they decided it was in an unsafe and unrepairable condition.
-It has since been replaced by a new brick wall, though without a Star of David.
+Note: this brick wall is thought to have been built in the 1950s when the Council flats in Talbot Square were built.
+It was demolished by Norwich City Council in 2008, when it was considered to be in an unsafe condition.
+It has been replaced by a new brick wall, though without the Star of David seen here.